Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 done
 ```

+***Note:*** This is a good place to note that your variable can be named anything.
+It could be a single letter like i or j, but oftentimes it is considered best practice to name your variable something meaningful so it is easier for you and others to read your code.
+In the above case, you can see that we named the variable `color`.

 If you had multi-word elements in this list (I would try to use underscores instead of spaces), but you can use `''` to capture it like we have done for dark orange, emerald green and pale blue below:

 ```